Diastasis Rectus Abdominis (DRA)- understanding how to improve how your abdominal wall functions and tummy looks after delivery of your baby

 - When a woman with a DRA is asked to do a curl up, the activation of rectus abdominis will tend to reduce the distance between the heads of the recti muscles but this will also tend to make the linea alba become more wrinkled, domed, or sagged causing distortion in the way your belly looks

-- Mums can learn to reduce the distortion, doming or sagging of the linea alba by learning how to pre-activate their Transverse Abdominis muscle and maintaining this activation as they specific abdominal exercises
+- Mums can learn to improve the distortion, doming or sagging of the linea alba by learning how to pre-activate their Transverse Abdominis muscle and maintaining this activation as they do specific abdominal exercises.
+How to get TrA to activate optimally without using the wrong muscles means more than sucking in your belly, and we often find Mums need a little help to get this right.

 - The concept of “closing the gap” to improve how the abdominal wall looks after delivery may not be the best premise for exercise or rehabilitation…